EricElmoznino/encoder_dimensionality/README.md

       extracting representations suitable for few-shot prototype learning of novel objects, and discusses the computational properties that such representations would require.
+- The V1 paper that finds eigenspectra decay with a power law to be as expressive as possible while still being smooth/differentiable
+- The 1/n paper that found if you make the eigenspectra decay slower, models are more robust to adversarial attacks.
 - TODO: papers on the usefulness of high-dimensional representations which I've read.
 Some of these might be referenced in the presentation I made for Mick.